Alfresco/docs-alfresco/sync-service/3.1/admin/index.md

 1. Create a custom model from the **Model Manager** in Alfresco Share **Admin Tools**.

-    Follow the steps in [Creating a new model](https://docs.alfresco.com/6.1/tasks/admintools-custom-model-create.html)(#LINK).
+    Follow the steps in [Creating a new model]({% link content-services/6.1/config/models.md %}#create-a-content-mode).

     Note that you don't need to create a property for the custom model.

 2. Click the model name to start creating an associated aspect.

-    Follow the steps for [Creating new aspects](https://docs.alfresco.com/6.1/tasks/admintools-custom-type-create.html)(#LINK).
+    Follow the steps for [Creating new aspects]({% link content-services/6.1/config/models.md %}#custom-types-aspects-and-properties).

     Add a **Display Label** for the aspect so you can identify it in Alfresco Share later.